 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Google has released Chrome 188.8.131.52 for Windows to address multiple vulnerabilities.
-These vulnerabilities may allow an attacker to execute arbitrary code or obtain sensitive information.
+Opera Software has released version 11.01 of the Opera web browser for Windows, Mac, and Unix to address multiple vulnerabilities.
+Exploitation of these vulnerabilities may allow an attacker to execute arbitrary code, cause a denial-of-service condition, bypass security restrictions, or obtain sensitive information.

-US-CERT encourages users and administrators to review Cisco Security Advisory cisco-sa-20100210-ironport and apply any necessary workarounds to help mitigate the risks.
-Additional information regarding these vulnerabilities can be found in Cisco Applied Mitigation Bulletin 111668.
+US-CERT encourages users and administrators to review the January 2011 Critical Patch Update and apply any necessary updates to help mitigate the risks.